to4iki/conference-app-2017-ios/README.md

 ## Features
 - View timetable and details of each session
-- View a foloor map
+- View a floor map
 - Use QR code reader

 ## Requirements